filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ## Design Rationale

+### Strict Sender Partitioning

+The definition of `M(T)` is updated to strictly partition senders by block precedence: if a sender has messages executed in a higher-precedence block, their messages in any lower-precedence block are ignored.
+This is necessary to preserve tipset validity properties.

+Without this rule, a sender could broadcast two sets of messages: set A (affordable) included in Block A, and set B (affordable) included in Block B. If both blocks are included in a tipset, the aggregate reservation `plan_T` would sum the costs of A and B. If this sum exceeds the sender's balance, the tipset would fail the reservation check and be invalid.
+This creates an asymmetric advantage for an attacker: they can invalidate a tipset (and deny rewards to all miners in it) by broadcasting valid individual blocks that conflict only when aggregated.

+By enforcing strict partitioning, the protocol ensures that `plan_T` is composed of non-overlapping sets of messages that have already passed individual block-level validity checks (at least for the highest-precedence block).
+The reservation for a sender in the tipset becomes identical to their reservation in the single block where they are accepted, preventing the aggregate-overflow exploit.

 ### Reserving `gas_limit * gas_fee_cap`

 The reservation amount for each message is defined as `gas_limit * gas_fee_cap`, matching the existing definition of the maximum possible gas charge for that message.
 This choice ensures that: